MattiaMolon/logger-Bash/README.md

 # logger-Bash
 This is a project made during the second year of university at Trento.<br />
-This consists in a logger that tracks the activities of a bash Linux.<br />
+It consists in a logger that tracks the activities of a bash Linux.<br />
 All those activities are written down in a log file.

 ## How to use it